-Underworld don Ravi Pujari detained, extradition to India soon
+Underworld don, Ravi Pujari arrested: Extradition round the corner

 He is wanted in a host of cases that range from extortion, murder and kidnapping.
 Sources say that India will now push for his extradition to India.

-[Umar Khalid seeks police protection after 'death threat' from gangster Ravi Pujari]

 Last month, the Mumbai crime branch had invoked the Maharashtra Control of Organised Crime Act (MCOCA) against two alleged members of the Ravi Pujari gang.
 William Rodricks and Akash Shetty were arrested by the Anti-Extortion Cell (AEC) earlier this month for threatening a builder.
+Both are said to have given more details to the police and agencies about Pujari, which finally led to the agencies tracking him down.

 He was in possession of a fake passport which was in the name of Andrew Fernandes when he was arrested.
-Once the formalities are completed, he would be brought to India on a special flight the source also said.
+Once the formalyare completed, he would be brought to India on a special flight the source also said.